cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/google-cloud-service-account-policy-management.md

 ## General Collector

-Collector requires appropriate authorities to collect cloud resources.
+Collectors require appropriate authorities to collect cloud resources.
 We strongly recommend limiting the collector's service account permission to **`read only access`**.
 Or you can add more restrictions per resources or actions.
 One useful example is to restrict its rights within region.

 {{% pageinfo color="300" %}}
 **STEP 1.
 Log in Google Cloud Console > IAM**